Sun Valley, Idaho: The Complete Local Travel Guide

 We’re Kami and Zac.
-We moved from Malibu a few years ago — a move that raised eyebrows at the time and turned out to be the best decision we’ve ever made.
-Zac photographs the mountains with his Leica.
-Kami spent years in Michelin-starred kitchens before discovering that a small Idaho town had a food scene worth paying serious attention to.
+We came together about three years ago now, traveled for a while, and eventually landed in Sun Valley — a move that turned out to be the best decision we’ve ever made.
 We chose this place deliberately, and we’d choose it again.

 When to Visit Sun Valley